 Install a Monitored Home Security System

 Want a surefire way to keep your property safe from burglars?
 Install security equipment to detect illegal entry into your home.
 Monitored systems are preferred since authorities are alerted in the case of a break-in.
 Window sensors can be installed to set off the security system if a burglar tries to tamper with the air conditioner and break into the home.
+Indoor cameras let you catch the unwanted visitor in the act as well as dissect how they were able to access the AC unit in the first place.

 If you have a security system, don’t be shy about advertising the protection you have in place.
 Place a home security sticker clearly on any windows that house air conditioning units.